ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

 | BH2     | Balanced     | Suitable for midsize databases and common cloud applications with moderate traffic.                                      |
 {: caption="Power10 SAP HANA certified profiles " caption-side="bottom"}

-SR2 profiles must be deployed and edited by using the CLI, API, and Terraform interfaces.
+SR2 profiles must be deployed and edited by using the UI, CLI, API, and Terraform interfaces.
 You cannot switch from an SR2 profile to a different SAP HANA profile.
 When an SR2 profile is deployed, you can edit the core value and memory size of the virtual machine by using the UI.
+SR2 profiles are not available with the E980 machine type.
 {: note}

-## Power9 profiles
+### Power9 profiles
 {: #power9-profiles}

 The following SAP HANA profiles are available for IBM Power9 processor-based servers: